-If your vehicle is equipped with cruise control, you can maintain a speed of about 25 mph (40 km/h) or more without keeping your foot on the accelerator.
+With cruise control, you can maintain a speed of about 25 mph (40 km/h) or more without keeping your foot on the accelerator.
 This can really help on long trips.
 Cruise control does not work at speeds below about 25 mph (40 km/h).